Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Experiments

-\textbf{Effect of the scheduler of $\alpha_{adv}$.} The ablation study above is related to the stage of training student models, i.e, optimizing $\mathbf{\phi}_s$.
-For the hyperparameter sensitivity in the generation stage, we focus on $\alpha_{adv}$.
-As is clarified in section \ref{sec: method}, $\alpha_{adv}$ affects the gradient for the divergence to the weight of generator $\theta$.
-It plays the role of dynamically adjusting the difficulty at the generation stage.
-Here we implement the comparison on the benchmark of CIFAR100, with VGG11-ResNet18, ResNet34-ResNet18, and WRN-40\_2-WRN-40\_1 network pairs.
-Both experiments are performed with batch size of 768 for better results, and we use a simple scheduler as
+\textbf{Effect of dynamic strategy of generation stage, $\alpha_{adv}$.} The preceding section deals with the training stage, which involves optimizing $\mathbf{\phi}_s$.
+To investigate the hyperparameter sensitivity in the generation stage, we focus on the hyperparameter $\alpha_{adv}$, which regulates the gradient for the divergence to the weight of generator $\theta$. $\alpha_{adv}$ plays a crucial role in dynamically adjusting the difficulty level during the generation stage, as outlined in Section \ref{sec: method}.
+Our experiments are conducted on the CIFAR100 benchmark using VGG11-ResNet18, ResNet34-ResNet18, and WRN-40-2-WRN-40-1 pairs.
+We set the batch size to 768 to obtain better results and employed a simple scheduler for the experiments.

-Here the epochs from 0 to $k_{begin} N$ is called warm-up stage in previous works\cite{binici2022robust}.
-To avoid adding too much noise into the pseudo samples, we set $k_{end} < 1$.
-Therefore, we adjust $k_{begin} \in \{1/5, 1/4, 1/3\}$ and $k_{end} \in \{2/3, 3/4, 4/5\}$ for hyperparameter searching, and $N$ is the total training epochs.
-The results are presented in Fig \ref{fig: grad_adv}.
-From the result we can see that $k_{begin}$ is more sensitive than $k_{end}$, and all the best performance are from $k_{begin} = 1/5$.
-In lighter networks like wider ResNet series, $Acc@1$ changes more than $Agree@1$ and $L_p$.

-\textbf{Gradient of adversarial item $\alpha$}.
-From Equation \ref{equ: grad_adv}, we can see that the gradient parameter $\alpha$ of $\lambda$ growth is the key parameter controlling the difficulty variation, so its effect on DFKD needs to be further explored.
-The value of $\alpha$ greatly affects the effectiveness of the difficulty scheduler.
-Here we set $\alpha \in \{0.05, 0.1, 0.15, 0.2, 0.25, 0.3, 0.35, 0.4\}$ on CIFAR100 for comparison experiments.
-The results are shown in Fig \ref{fig:alpha}.

-It's obvious that as $\alpha$ increases, all three metrics show a similar trend of first increasing and then decreasing.
-When $\alpha$ is too low, the change in difficulty is not significant and thus the training process degenerates into ordinary DFKD.
-When $\alpha$ is too large, the late stage of training generates a large number of samples near the decision boundary and thus tends to make it more difficult to capture the information of image contained in the classification.